 Shielding your roof from the sunlight is also important.
 Special reflective paint, or painting your roof with lighter colours, can be very effective in protecting both your roof and your windows.

-Stack a mixing bowl with ice and place it in front of a fan.
+Did you know that you can make your own mini aircon device by using just a bowl of ice and a fan?
+Stack a mixing bowl with ice and place it in front of your fan.
 The ice chills the air being blown by the fan.
 The folks who suggested this method claim that it reduced their air conditioner’s workload by 50%.

 It’s common sense, but using an oven or stove creates more heat in your home.
 Since the weather is good, you might as well get out the grill and take advantage of warm summer evenings.

 Hot weather means you need less hot water.
 A water heating system naturally generates more heat in the home, so try to avoid turning on your hot water boiler for more than a couple of hours each day.

 It’s also a good idea to get your boiler serviced towards the end of summer to ensure any faults are fixed before you really need it when the weather turns again.